kyzelm/kyzelm/README.md

 <h1 style="text-align:center;">Hi! 🙋‍♂️</h1>

-I'm a **Frontend Developer** studying at Kielce University of Technology.
-Even though my main interest is frontend, I always focus on general personal development and gaining as much experience as possible, so my skills also include backend technologies and UI design.
+I'm a **frontend developer** studying at the Kielce University of Technology.
+Although my main interest is frontend, I always focus on general personal development and gaining as much experience as possible, so my skills also include backend technologies and UI design.

 <h2 style="text-align:center;">💻 Tech Stack:</h2>